Lance Stroll

-Lance Strulovitch (/ˈlɑːns ˌstrələvɪtʃ/; born 29 October 1998), commonly known as Lance Stroll (/ˌstroʊl/), is a Canadian racing driver who competes in Formula One for Aston Martin.
+Lance Jacob Strulovitch (born 29 October 1998), commonly known as Lance Stroll (/ˌstroʊl/), is a Canadian racing driver who competes in Formula One for Aston Martin.

 Born and raised in Montreal, Stroll is the son of billionaire businessman Lawrence Stroll, owner of the Aston Martin F1 Team, and his Belgian ex-wife.
 Stroll began competitive kart racing aged 10, winning several regional and national titles.
 A member of the Ferrari Driver Academy since 2010, Stroll graduated to junior formulae in 2014, winning his first title at the Italian F4 Championship that year with Prema.
 He then won the Toyota Racing Series in 2015 with M2, and dominated the FIA Formula 3 European Championship in with Prema.